hemu312/flower_classification/README.md

 # Flower Classification

-A deep learning-based web application for classifying flower species.
+A Deep Learning based web application for classifying flower species.
 The application uses a pre-trained model fine-tuned for flower recognition and provides both a REST API and web interface for predictions.

 ## Features

-- **35 Flower Species Recognition**: Classifies flowers including roses, sunflowers, tulips, lilies, and many more
+- **35 Flower Species Recognition**
-- **Top-5 Predictions**: Returns the top 5 most likely classifications with confidence scores
 - **FastAPI Backend**: Fast, modern Python API framework with automatic documentation
 - **Web Interface**: User-friendly frontend for image uploads and predictions
+- **Feedback Mechanism**: Feedback mechanism collects data for incorrect predictions and improve the model

 ## Supported Flower Classes